sfnour/sfnour/README.md

 I'm Nour, a third-year Computer Science student @ Concordia University.

-I've mostly worked with front-end technologies, but I am also learning back-end, databases and working on becoming a Java and Python master.
+I've mostly worked with front-end technologies, but I am also learning back-end, databases and working mastering Java and Python.
 My interests span from the intersection of ethics & technology to human-computer interactions, with mathematics somewhere in the midde.

 When I am not crying about my code, you can catch me reading or getting a third cup of coffee.